loafey/master-thesis/Thesis/TODO/Minor.md

 ## 3. Lithium
-- [ ] "This is achieved by departing from the lambda calculus and its natural deduction root": the word "depart" has (at least) two
-  meanings: "start" or "deviate".
-Please rephrase to make the meaning more clear.

 - 3.1
   - [ ] "sequence of commands" is not accurate, it is more like a tree